Cobaltarena/sddm-theme/README.md

 # Testing

 In your favorite terminal, do `sddm-greeter --test-mode --theme $out/share/sddm/themes/candy-sugar` after installing and replacing `$out` to the right /nix/store path

+# Background

+If you want to change the background image, you just have to change the line `Background` property in `theme.conf`